yumaikas/jagged-scraps/readme.md

 A pair of tools I wrote in an ADHD hyperfocus session, based around trying to make some CLI stuff less of a pain.
 YMMV

+## Building/installation

+If you want to run these scripts, grab a [Janet release](https://github.com/janet-lang/janet/releases).

+If you want to compile th

 ## Scrap

 Scrap is a cli-style clibboard.
-Set it up by defining the `SCRAP_DIR` environment variable, and scanning the usage table.
+Set it up by defining the `SCRAP_DIR` environment variable.
+Usage is shown below.

 ### Scrap usage